 German Modal verbs

-Studying the German language, learners come across modal verbs that express desire, ability, obligations or probability.
+Studying German, learners come across modal verbs expressing desire, ability, obligations or probability.
 In German, we conjugate the modal verb, which retains the second position in the main clause.
 The main verb is added in its infinitive form to the end of the sentence.
-For example: Ich darf meine Hausaufgaben nicht vergessen. […]
+For example: Ich darf meine Hausaufgaben nicht vergessen.
+Challenges What is […]

-Many countries are still in lockdown and many people are working from home with plenty of extra time at their hands.
-That’s an extra 90 minutes a day in London if a one-way commute takes 45 minutes.
-Multiplied by 5 working days and, voilà, there are 7.5 hours every week that need filling.
-After the […]
+Upskill during lockdown by learning German Many countries are still in lockdown, and many people are working from home with plenty of extra time on their hands.
+That’s an additional 90 minutes a day in London if a one-way commute takes 45 minutes.
+Multiplied by five working days and, voilà, 7.5 hours every week need […]

 Genug von Netflix und essen mit Chopstix